Quick answer

 What does a beauty business website actually cost in the UK?

-There are three ways to get a website for your beauty business in 2026.
+There are three routes to a website for your beauty business in 2026.
 They’re very different in price, quality, and how much of your time they take.
+The full beauty business website cost UK picture looks like this.

 RouteUpfront costMonthly costWho does the work?

 The agency price is real.
-A typical 5-page site from a UK web design agency will cost between £1,500 and £3,000 for something decent, and £5,000+ if they’re in London or have a strong portfolio.
+A typical 5-page site from a UK web design agency costs between £1,500 and £3,000 for something decent, and £5,000 or more if they’re in London or have a strong portfolio.
 That includes design, build, and launch.
 It doesn’t include hosting, which is usually an ongoing monthly cost on top.

 Is Wix or Squarespace worth it for a beauty professional?

-Wix costs from £9/month on the basic plan, but you’ll need at least £18/month to remove their branding from your site and connect your own domain.
+Wix costs from £9 a month on the basic plan, but you’ll need at least £18 a month to remove their branding and connect your own domain.
 Templates are plentiful.
-The result looks like a Wix website — which is fine, but it’s recognisable as a template to anyone who’s seen a few.
+The result looks like a Wix website, which is fine, but it’s recognisable as a template to anyone who’s seen a few.

-Squarespace starts at £12/month.
+Squarespace starts at £12 a month.
 The templates are genuinely more polished than Wix’s.
 But you’re still constrained by what the template allows.
 And for beauty businesses specifically, the booking integration costs extra.

 Both platforms take your time.
 You’re building it, maintaining it, and updating it.
 For a lash tech between clients, that’s a real cost even if it’s not a financial one.